 Shoes must have a broad deep toe box that will provide additional comfort and reduce frictional points that can cause corns and callouses.
 Heel height ideally should not exceed half an inch, or two centimetres.
 Soles should have a non-slip grip pattern.

-Always choose the right shoe for the job (such as for walking or gardening) to protect the arthritic foot and support them during the activity.
+Always choose the right shoe for the job (such as for walking or gardening).
+This will protect the arthritic foot and support them during the activity.

-Contact your local foot health professional at We Fix Feet for further assistance in managing your foot healthcare whilst living with arthritis.
+Contact your friendly foot health professional at We Fix Feet.
+We man help in managing your foot healthcare and reducing pain whilst living with arthritis.